barrysir/stepmania-parsing-code/README.md

 ## Compiling

 If you know CMake you probably know what to do better than me.
+Intended to be built out-of-source.
 ```
 cmake .. -G (generator type) -DCMAKE_BUILD_TYPE=(Release, Debug, whatever)
 ```
+Stepmania CMake scripts support MSVC, APPLE, and UNIX.

 I'm a newbie to CMake myself, and I'll write what I do to compile it which I'll put at the bottom of this readme to avoid clutter.

-Stepmania CMake scripts support MSVC, APPLE, and UNIX.

 ## Usage

 CMake will generate a static library `libsmparser.a` for linking.
-Includes are found in the `src/` directory (this mimics Stepmania's codebase style).
+Header files are found in the `src/` directory (this mimics Stepmania's codebase style).
 You can call the Stepmania code directly, or included in the library are some helper functions I've written, found under the `smparser` prefixed files.
   * `smparser.h`: contains a RAII style class to initialize all the Stepmania global variables
   * `smparser_SimfileLoader.h`: helper class to provide a clean interface for loading/saving simfiles